FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 -   The names of all the attributes from within the defined Data Models
 -   The enumerated values of any constants used within the Data Models.

-Additionally a JSON-LD `@context` may also include supplimentary information (such as _This attribute is an integer_) and, within the `@graph` definition, information about the relationships between nodes (_This attribute is a link to a **Person** entity_ ) as well as human readable information about the attributes themselves (_A barn is an agricultural building used for storage_) may be returned.
+Additionally a JSON-LD `@context` may also include supplementary information (such as _This attribute is an integer_) and, within the `@graph` definition, information about the relationships between nodes (_This attribute is a link to a **Person** entity_ ) as well as human readable information about the attributes themselves (_A barn is an agricultural building used for storage_) may be returned.